-Instead of being completely knocked out of the mouth, a tooth can be displaced.
-A displaced tooth may be pulled out and appear elongated, or be pushed in and appear shorter.
+Instead of being completely knocked out of the mouth, a tooth can be displaced into another position.
+In the mouth, a displaced tooth may be pulled out and appear elongated, or be pushed in and appear shorter.
 A displaced tooth can also be pushed forward, backward, sideways, or rotated.
-While not an emergency, the sooner the dentist can splint or realign the tooth with orthodontic brackets and wires, the easier it can be brought back into proper alignment.
+The sooner the dentist can splint or realign the tooth with orthodontic brackets and wires, the easier it can be brought back into proper alignment.
 Trauma significant enough to cause tooth displacement can also lead to pulp injury.
-Therefore, a displaced tooth should be evaluated periodically for several months to determine if a root canal procedure or tooth extraction is needed.
+As a result, a displaced tooth should be evaluated periodically for several months to determine if a root canal procedure or tooth extraction is needed.

-Prevention of dental injuries involves aligning protruding front teeth by dental braces and using face masks and mouthguards while participating in sports.
-Mouthguards have been shown to reduce trauma not only to teeth, gums, and the surrounding jaw bone but also to reduce injury to the temporomandibular joints (TMJ) and to reduce the intensity and number of head concussions.
-Mouthguards also reduce pressure and bone deformation of the skull when a force is directed to the chin.
+Prevention of dental injuries involves aligning protruding front teeth with dental braces and using face masks and mouthguards while participating in sports.
+Mouthguards have been shown to reduce trauma not only to teeth, gums, and the surrounding jaw bone but also the temporomandibular joints (TMJ).
+Mouthguards can also reduce the intensity and number of head concussions, as well as reduce pressure and bone deformation of the skull when a force is directed to the chin.

-Before the mandatory use of face masks and mouthguards for high school and college football players in l963, 50% of all football injuries involved the face and the mouth.
+Before the mandatory use of face masks and mouthguards for high school and college football players in 1963, 50% of all football injuries involved the face and the mouth.
 Since the mandatory use of these protective devices, dental injuries in football players have almost been eliminated.
-It is now recommended that mouthguards be worn, not only for organized football, but also for unorganized football, baseball, basketball, racquetball, soccer, ice, field, and street hockey, wrestling, boxing, martial arts, volleyball, rollerblading, skating, skateboarding, and bicycling.
+It is now recommended or required that a mouthguard be worn for the following sports: football, baseball, basketball, racquetball, soccer, ice hockey, field hockey, street hockey, wrestling, boxing, martial arts, volleyball, rollerblading, skating, skateboarding, and bicycling.

 Mouthguards can be purchased in pharmacies and sports supply stores and molded at home.
 They can also be custom made by the dentist.
-Store-bought mouthguards are less expensive than custom-made ones.
-However, the store-bought ones may not fit the athlete's mouth, may become loose, may be uncomfortably bulky, and may interfere with speech or breathing.
-The ideal mouthguards are custom made by a dentist.
-An impression is made of the athlete's upper dental arch to make a mold of his/her teeth and gums.
-A custom mouthguard made of a vinyl acetate ethylene copolymer (a special plastic) is then fabricated from this mold in the dental office or by a dental laboratory.
-A well-fitting custom mouthguard is comfortable and will not interfere with breathing and speech.
+Store-bought mouthguards are usually less expensive than custom-made ones.
+However, store-bought mouthguards may not fit the athlete's mouth well, become loose, be uncomfortably bulky, and may interfere with speech or breathing.
+The ideal mouthguards are custom made by a dentist using a mold taken of the athlete's upper dental arch.
+The custom mouthguard is then fabricated in a lab out of a special plastic that conforms comfortable around the teeth and gums.
+A well-fitting custom mouthguard should be comfortable and not interfere with breathing and speech.